What is a retail shop QR code?

 Mobile payments

-Customers can purchase with their mobile devices by a contactless payment QR code.
+Customers can purchase with their mobile devices using a contactless payment QR code.
 This is possible by scanning a QR code at the point of sale or using a QR code in a mobile wallet app.

-Retail stores or brands just have to create a QR code for their e-wallet accounts.
+Retail stores or brands must create a QR code for their e-wallet accounts.
 Some e-wallet apps allow in-app QR code generation but only in static format.
+It's still best to have your customized QR code in dynamic form.

 Loyalty program